Wietske Alberts and Vincent Pouw

 "With each other, for each other," that's what the acronym MEVE stands for.
 And that is actually also what this story is about.
 It is the story of Wietske Alberts and Vincent Pouw.
 Two people who have lost their hearts to the clothing bank in the Waterbuurt.
 Together they coordinate all the work needed to make this necessary store a success.

 Underneath the apartment on the Dijkwater there is space for boutique MEVE where low-income people like to come.
 The selection of second-hand clothing is large.
 For women, men and children.
 There are 5000 people registered who have in common that they all have (very) little money to spend.
 When they walk into the clothing bank they can buy 5 pieces of clothing for a very low amount once every 2 weeks for most types of clothing.
-And once every quarter another piece of clothing such as jackets, sportswear etc.
+And once every quarter another item of clothing such as jackets, sportswear etc.

 Garbage bags of clothes and belongings are brought in every day.
 Sometimes up to 100 bags a day.
 From Zoetermeer, but also beyond.
 Sometimes with clothes that still have price tags on them.
 This shows that there is a growing difference between rich and poor.
 On the one hand, the increasing supply of beautiful clothes and stuff from people who want to give it a second chance.
 And on the other hand, the story of our clients having to putty their own pans because they are leaky.
 Because there is no money to buy other pans.
 This is how supply and demand come together.
 Although sometimes it seems like 2 separate worlds.